Last Updated on

 The table below shows the average increase in the weight of the foetus on a week by week basis.
 The numbers are only averages, and the actual weight and length of the foetus may vary significantly.
 These are general guidelines and your baby’s weight may not be an exact match to what you see in the table.
 However, this should not be a cause for worry.

 |Pregnancy Week||Average Weight|

 Along with the weight, the doctor keeps a record of the foetal length as well.
 This chart is a rough guide of the foetal length on a week by week basis.
 The length of the foetus is measured from the crown till the bottom, because of the position he’ll be in, i.e., legs curled up against the torso, which makes it difficult to measure his length from head to toe.
 From the 20th week onwards, the length of the foetus will be calculated from the crown to the heel.

 Ultrasonic Foetal Measurement Standards

-The gestational age chart is used to determine the biometric measurements and determine if the foetus growth is normal.
-If one is able to provide the date of the last menses before conception, it gives a much better estimate of EDC, which is the estimated date of confinement (also known as Expected Date of Delivery).
-The EDC can be estimated to +/- 5 days.
+The gestational age chart is used to determine the biometric measurements and determine if the foetal growth is normal.
+If the mother-to-be is able to provide the date of the last menses before conception, it gives a much better estimate of EDD, which is the estimated date of confinement (also known as Expected Date of Delivery).
+The EDD can be estimated to plus or minus 5 days.

-The method of using ultrasound to estimate the gestational age is done under the assumption that the baby is growing normally and as per the foetus weight chart in kg.
+The method of using ultrasound scans to estimate the gestational age is done under the assumption that the baby is growing normally and as per the foetus weight chart.
 If any condition alters the growth of the foetus, it will also make the estimate less reliable.
-The ultrasound method lets one measure a number of foetal and embryonic structures, but only a few of them are reliable and easy to carry out repeatedly.
+The ultrasound method lets one measure the number of foetal and embryonic structures, but only a few of them are reliable and easy to carry out repeatedly.
 The ultrasound foetal measurements are done using various foetal graphs and calculators.

 Estimated Foetal Weight Calculator